 The Gorillaz song Fire Coming Out of the Monkey's Head from Demon Days.
 Listen to the lyrics, especially the closing lines.

 The Rush song entitled "The Trees" has lyrics about maples who feel they don't get enough sunlight and oaks who can't fathom the maples circumstances.
 Oddly enough, according to lyricist Neil Peart, the song is about trees.
 Really.
 He was watching an old cartoon about anthropomorphic trees one night and decided to write a song about it.

-"Dancing in the Streets" by Martha and the Vandellas was taken as an allegory for the civil rights movement, which was in full swing at the time of the song's release.
+"Dancing in the Street" by Martha and the Vandellas was taken as an allegory for the civil rights movement, which was in full swing at the time of the song's release.
 Martha Reeves denied any political meaning to the song, but it was popular enough at rallies that it became controversial anyway.

 "Helicopter" by Bloc Party (which features such lyrics as "Stop being so American" and "Just like his dad") is frequently misinterpreted as being about George W. Bush.
 Vocalist Kele Okereke has gone on record as saying he actually wrote it about himself.

 Dave Gilmour's "Blue Light", a song about a generic Femme Fatale, was thought by many to be about Margaret Thatcher (blue being the color of Thatcher's Conservative Party).

 "Cruise", from the same album, is a heavily sarcastic song on the common contemporary theme of protesting against the deployment of US nuclear-tipped cruise missiles on airbases in the UK.
 This didn't stop it being taken as a song supporting said deployment by people who didn't get the sarcasm.